syedabdulsamadahmedali/GPU_PrefixSum/README.md

 # ⚡ GPU Prefix Sums in Julia: Hillis & Steele vs. Blelloch

-This project presents a comparative analysis of the **Hillis & Steele** and **Blelloch** parallel prefix sum (scan) algorithms.
-Implemented in **Julia** using **CUDA.jl**, it explores the performance of both algorithms on CPU and GPU across diverse datasets such as synthetic arrays, MNIST images, and genomic sequences.
+This project presents a **comparative performance study** of two foundational parallel prefix sum algorithms — **Hillis & Steele** and **Blelloch** — implemented in **Julia** using **CUDA.jl** for GPU acceleration.
+Prefix sum (scan) operations are essential in many high-performance computing applications including sorting, histogram generation, stream compaction, and genomic data analysis.

+The aim of this project is to analyze and benchmark these algorithms across various dimensions, including:
+- Execution speed on CPU vs GPU
+- Efficiency across different data distributions
+- Application to real-world data such as **MNIST images** and **genomic sequences**

 ---

 ## 📌 Key Features

-- 📈 Performance benchmarking on CPU vs. GPU
+- 📈 Benchmarks of CPU and GPU versions for both algorithms
-- 🧬 Application to genomic data (rank table construction)
+- 🧬 End-to-end genomic data processing pipeline using prefix sums
-- 🧪 Diverse test cases (sparse, sorted, random, skewed)
+- 🧪 Comprehensive test cases for validation and performance analysis
-- 📊 Visualizations of speedup and execution time
+- 📊 Visualization of execution time, CPU vs GPU speedup, and GPU vs GPU performance
-- 💡 Implemented in Julia using CUDA.jl and BioSequences.jl
+- 🧠 Implemented entirely in **Julia** with support for **CUDA.jl** and **BioSequences.jl**

 ---

-## 🧠 Algorithms
+## 🧠 Algorithm Overview

 ### Hillis & Steele
-Inclusive prefix sum using a step-wise doubling approach.
-High simplicity and CPU/GPU speedup.
+An inclusive scan algorithm based on step-wise doubling.
+Offers high CPU vs GPU speedup but is work-inefficient on GPUs due to repeated memory accesses.

 ### Blelloch
-Work-efficient exclusive prefix sum using an upsweep-downsweep tree strategy.
-Highly scalable.
+A work-efficient scan algorithm using a two-phase **upsweep** and **downsweep** strategy.
+Better suited for modern GPU architectures with optimized thread and memory utilization.

 ---

-## 🧪 Data Types
+## 🧪 Data Types & Distributions

-- Random, Sparse, Skewed, Sorted, Alternating
-- Real-world hybrid synthetic datasets
-- Flattened MNIST images
-- Synthetic genomic sequences
+The algorithms were evaluated on a variety of input types:
+- 📊 **Synthetic Distributions**: random, sparse, skewed, sorted, alternating
+- 📷 **MNIST**: flattened image data for structured workload simulation
+- 🧬 **Genomic Sequences**: simulated DNA strings processed to create rank tables using scan operations

+Each data type helps evaluate behavior under different memory and compute load patterns.

 ---